Sheriff announces anti-gang unit aimed at making East Baton Rouge less violent: See the details

 Gautreaux said that local gangs and illicit drug dealers are responsible for 80 percent of the violent crime in East Baton Rouge Parish.

-"These individuals and groups profit off of using violence and fear to control neighborhoods and boost their illegal activities," he said.
+"These individuals and groups profit off of using violence and fear to control neighborhoods and boost their illegal activities," he said in a statement distributed at his news conference.

 Homicide figures from the first quarter of this year indicate the parish is on a pace for its highest number of homicides ever.
+The WBRZ Investigative Unit reported that, with 32 killings in the first three months of the year, Baton Rouge is on a pace to have 128 homicides in 2024.
+The city had 120 in 2021, the most murderous year on record parish-wide.

+Mayor-President Sharon Weston Broome, who has seen the number of homicides climb and fall since taking office in 2017, praised the effort.

 Trending News